mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 thumbnail: img/blog/llm-as-judge.png
 ---

-In this blog post, we'll embark on a journey to revolutionize how we evaluate language models.
+In this blog post, we'll dive on a journey to revolutionize how we evaluate language models.
 We'll explore the power of MLflow Evaluate and harness the capabilities of Large Language Models (LLMs) as impartial judges.
 By the end, you'll learn how to create custom metrics, implement LLM-based evaluation, and apply these techniques to real-world scenarios.
 Get ready to transform your model assessment process and gain deeper insights into your AI's performance!

 ## The Challenge of Evaluating Language Models